Do schools need emergency lighting?

-The law states that Emergency Lighting within an educational facility must provide a sufficient level of illumination and signage to allow all occupants to safely evacuate the building in the event of a mains power failure
+UK law states that Emergency Lighting within a educational facility must provide a sufficient level of illumination and emergency exit signage should be clear.

-A common myth in our industry relays that schools are exempt from installing emergency lighting systems as pupils usually leave at 3.30 pm when there is still daylight and therefore emergency exits are still illuminated within the building.
-However, not only are some rooms within schools windowless but most, if not all, educational facilities are used out of hours by staff, caretakers or for events that involve groups of people; like a parents’ evening, breakfast club or sporting event.
-Without emergency lighting to illuminate the exit from the educational facility in both of these instances, the building would not be compliant and would put the safety of children and the building’s other occupants at risk.
+A common myth in our industry is that schools don’t need emergency lighting.
+Pupils usually leave at 3.30pm.
+Opinion is, that there’s enough daylight, therefore emergency exits are still illuminated within the building.
+However, some rooms within schools are windowless.
+Additionally, educational facilities are used out of hours by staff.
+Caretakers may be present.
+Also events which involve groups of people; like a parents’ evening, breakfast/after school club or sporting event often take place.
+In these instances, the building wouldn’t be compliant.
+More importantly, putting the safety of children and other occupants at risk.

-The person responsible for the duty of care of the staff, pupils and visitors within the school needs to consider both the emergency escape lighting and escape route signage throughout the building.
-The school’s emergency lighting must then be regularly tested to demonstrate that the lighting will operate as required in the event of an emergency that results in emergency evacuation.
+The person responsible for the duty of care of anyone present within the school, has to consider both the emergency escape lighting and escape route signage throughout the building.
+Furthermore, the school’s emergency lighting must be regularly tested to demonstrate that the lighting will operate as required in the event of an emergency.

-The safety of pupils and the employees that work within an educational facility are our top priority
+Safety of pupils and the employees are our top priority

-Here at BLE we provide and manufacture a range of fully-compliant, high quality, reliable emergency lighting solutions maintained by an effective Quality Management System, complemented with the membership of the LIA and ICEL, together with ISO9001:2015 and CHAS accreditations.
+BLE provide and manufacture a range of fully-compliant, high quality, reliable emergency lighting solutions.
+Additionally, these are maintained by an effective Quality Management System.
+This system is complemented with membership of the LIA and ICEL, alongside ISO9001:2015 and CHAS accreditations.

-All of this is supported by our team of lighting experts who are here to take a front-facing role in assisting schools, external FM providers and preferred contractors in selecting the right system for the building and meeting legislation compliance, ensuring students and employees are able to evacuate safely should the need arise.
+Our team of lighting experts are here to assist schools, external FM providers and preferred contractors.
+We select the best system for the building which meets legislation compliance.
+Of course, our priority is to ensure students and employees are able to evacuate safely.

-Updating your emergency lighting system could even save you money
+Updating your emergency lighting system could also save you money